system-transparency/system-transparency/README.md

 Only relevant in network boot mode and when `network_mode` is set to `"static"`.
 The machine's network IP address is supposed to be passed in CIDR notation like "192.0.2.0/24" or "2001:db8::/32".

 ### `gateway` - JSON string or null
 Only relevant in network boot mode and when `network_mode` is set to `"static"`.
-The machine's network default gateway is supposed to be passed in CIDR notation like "192.0.2.0/24" or "2001:db8::/32".
+The machine's network default gateway is supposed to be passed as an IP address like "192.0.2.0" or "2001:db8::".

 ### `dns` - JSON string or null
 Optional setting to pass a custom DNS server when using network boot mode.
 The value will be prefixed with `nameserver` and then written to `/etc/resolv.conf` inside the LinuxBoot initramfs.
 If no own setting is provided, `8.8.8.8` is used.